Russian forces escalate attacks on Ukraine's civilian areas | Law-Order

 “It is a nightmare, and it seizes you from the inside very strongly.
 This cannot be explained with words,” said Kharkiv resident Ekaterina Babenko, taking shelter in a basement with neighbours for a fifth straight day.
 “We have small children, elderly people, and frankly speaking it is very frightening.”
 The UN human rights office said it has recorded 136 civilian deaths.
 The real toll is believed to be far higher.
 A Ukrainian military official said Belarusian troops joined the war Tuesday in the Chernihiv region in the north, without providing details.
 But just before that, Belarusian President Alexander Lukashenko said his country had no plans to join the fight.

-Russia's goals in hitting central Kharkiv were not immediately clear.
-Western officials speculated that it is trying to pull in Ukrainian forces to defend the city while a larger Russian force encircles Kyiv.
+As for the Russians' advance on the capital, the leading edge of the convoy was 17 miles (25 kilometers) from the centre of the city, according to satellite imagery from Maxar Technologies.

-Russian troops continued to press toward the capital, a city of nearly 3 million.
-The leading edge of the convoy was 17 miles (25 kilometers) from the center of the city, according to satellite imagery from Maxar Technologies.
+A senior US defense official said that Russia's military progress — including by the massive convoy — has slowed, plagued by logistical and supply problems.
+Some Russian military columns have run out of gas and food, the official said, and morale has suffered as a result.

-A senior US defense official described the long convoy as “bogged down,” saying Russia appeared to be pausing and regrouping to evaluate how to retake the momentum in the fighting.
 Overall, the Russian military has been stalled by fierce resistance on the ground and a surprising inability to completely dominate Ukraine's airspace.
-The immense convoy, with vehicles packed together along narrow roads, would seemingly be “a big fat target” for Ukrainian forces, the senior Western intelligence official said on condition of anonymity.
-“But it also shows you that the Russians feel pretty comfortable being out in the open in these concentrations because they feel that they're not going to come under air attack or rocket or missile attack,” the official said.
-Ukrainians used whatever they had to try to stop the Russian advance.
-On a highway between Odesa and Mykolaiv in southern Ukraine, residents piled tractor tires filled with sand and topped with sandbags to block convoys.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)